Neighbors helping neighbors

 USCB Education Foundation

-On October 7, 2024, when Dottie Foote and Allen Cellar met with Dr. Jean Fruh from Outside Foundation.
-Her group of seventh graders from Beaufort County enjoyed kayaking at Wilson Village in Palmetto Bluff.
-Outside Foundation exposes 1323 middle school students per year to kayaking, bird watching, water testing and the diversity of ocean life as part of the SC 7thgrade environmental science County curriculum.
-Susan Dee is the other director along with Dr. Jean Fruh who teaches the students about the creatures that live in the ocean and local tributaries.
+On October 7, 2024, Dottie Foote and Allen Cellar met with Dr. Jean Fruh from Outside Foundation.
+A group of seventh graders from Beaufort County enjoyed kayaking at Wilson Village in Palmetto Bluff.
+Outside Foundation exposes 1323 middle school students per year to kayaking, bird watching, water testing and the diversity of ocean life as part of the SC 7thgrade environmental science county curriculum.
+Susan Dee, co-director, teaches the students about creatures that live in the ocean and local tributaries.
 All participants are from Beaufort County public, private, charter, and home schools.
 The FOCI grant will cover the program cost for all public-school students whose families cannot afford the entry fee.

 On October 9th Jim O’Brien met with Carlie Anselimi, the Development Director of Bluffton Self Help.
 This is a very impressive non-profit organization!
 Here, people in need start off by visiting their office called “The Hub” to determine what their needs are.
 If Bluffton Self Help cannot help them, they make calls to other organizations to see who can.
 They make sure that people get the help they need.